What's new in CTE?

 This is an Automotive Service Excellence (ASE) National Automotive Technicians Education Foundation (NATEF) certified program designed for the student who is serious about a career in the automotive industry.
 Students completing this program would be eligible for ASE certification in the following areas: electronics/electronic systems, engine performance, brakes, suspension & steering, engine repair, heating & air conditioning, manual drive train and axles, and automatic transmissions.

-The curriculum includes computer modules and simulator practice that coincides with each certification and hands-on training using donated and patron vehicles.
+The curriculum includes computer modules and simulator practice that coincide with each certification and hands-on training using donated and patron vehicles.

 Northland Pioneer College (NPC) credit students will receive: